classicwuhao/qmaxuse/README.md

 ### 2.2 Pre-built Libraries
 A user can choose to use pre-built libraries.
-The pre-built libraries are located [here](solver).
+The pre-built libraries are located [here](./solver).
 Currently, the pre-built libraries are tested under Windows 10 and MacOS.
 For linux, please follow the instructions [here](https://github.com/Z3Prover/z3).

 ### 2.3 MaxUSE Support
 QMaxUSE is fully compatible with MaxUSE.
-Everything is supported by MaxUSE is runnable in QMaxUSE including finding as many satisfiable features as it can and pinpointing all possible OCL conflicting constraints.
+Everything is supported by MaxUSE is runnable in QMaxUSE including finding as many satisfiable features as possible and pinpointing all OCL conflicting constraints.
 Details about MaxUSE are described [here](https://link.springer.com/article/10.1007/s10270-020-00849-8).

 ## 3. USEAGE